hennypurwadi/twitter_Topic_analysis/README.md

 LDA is good in identifying coherent topics.

-NMF usually good for incoherent topics like tweets.
+NMF usually good for incoherent topics.

 Justification:
 Applied topic modeling over the tweets to obtain meaningful data from Twitter, comparing and analyzing topics detected by two popular topic modeling algorithms; Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA).
 The observed results show that LDA outperforms NMF in terms of their topic coherence.
 (Nassera Habat, 2021).